 - Before working with a highly reactive material or high energy oxidizer, review available reference literature to obtain specific safety information.
 The proposed reactions must be discussed with the principal investigator or your supervisor.
 Safety considerations must be incorporated in procedures using highly reactive materials.
 Always minimize the amount of material involved in the experiment; the smallest amount sufficient to achieve the desired result should be used.
 Scale-ups should be handled with great care, giving consideration to the reaction vessel size and cooling, heating, stirring and equilibration rates. - Excessive amounts of highly reactive compounds should not be purchased, synthesized, or stored in the laboratories.
 The key to safely handling reactive chemicals is to keep them isolated from the substances that initiate their violent reactions.
 Do not work alone when manipulating highly reactive and/or explosive chemicals.
 Work with these chemicals must not be conducted when adequate facilities are not present, by untrained or sleep deprived laboratory personnel. - Perform all manipulations of highly reactive or high energy oxidizers in appropriate safety equipment such as chemical fume hoods.
 Some factors to be considered in judging the adequacy of the hood include its size in relation to the reaction and required equipment, the ability to fully close the sash, and the composition of the sash. - Make sure that the reaction equipment is properly secured.
 Reaction vessels should be supported from beneath with tripods or lab jacks.
-Use shields or guards which are clamped or secured. - If possible use remote controls for controlling the reaction (including cooling, heating and stirring controls).
-These should be located either outside the hood or at least outside the shield.

-- Handle shock sensitive substances gently; avoid friction, grinding, and all forms of impact.
+Use shields or guards which are clamped or secured. - If possible, use remote controls for controlling the reaction (including cooling, heating and stirring controls).
+These should be located either outside the hood or at least outside the shield. - Handle shock sensitive substances gently; avoid friction, grinding, and all forms of impact.
 Glass containers that have screw-cap lids or glass stoppers should not be used.
 Polyethylene bottles that have screw-cap lids may be used.
 Make sure containers and equipment are compatible with chemicals used. - Handle water-sensitive compounds away from water sources.
 It should also be understood that the water vapor in the air can present problems when handling water-sensitive compounds.
 Light-sensitive chemicals should be used in light-tight containers.
 Handle highly reactive chemicals away from the direct light, open flames, and other sources of heat.
-Oxidizing agents should only be heated with fiberglass heating mantles or sand baths. - High energy oxidizers, such as perchloric acid, should only be handled in a wash down hood if the oxidizer will volatilize and potentially condense in the ventilation system.
+Oxidizing agents should only be heated with fiberglass heating mantles or sand baths. - High energy oxidizers, such as perchloric acid, should only be handled in a wash down hood if the oxidizer is used in reactions that may result to volatilization and potential condensation in the ventilation system.
 Inorganic oxidizers such as perchloric acid can react violently with most organic materials.
-Work with large volumes of perchloric acid can only be done in a specially designed perchloric acid wash down hood.
-SOPs must be established for using perchloric acid fume hoods. - Store highly reactive chemicals and high-energy oxidizers in closed cabinets segregated from the materials with which they react, inside secondary containment.
-You can also store them in the cabinet under a hood.
-Do not store these substances above eye level or on open shelves. - Store peroxides and peroxide forming compounds at the lowest possible temperature.
-If you use a refrigerator make sure it is appropriately designed for the storage of flammable substances.
-Store lightsensitive compounds away from light and water-sensitive compounds away from water sources. - Shock sensitive materials should be discarded after one year if in a sealed container and within six months of opening unless an inhibitor was added by the manufacturer.
+Work with large volumes of perchloric acid can only be done in a specially designed perchloric acid wash down hoods.
+SOPs must be established for using perchloric acid fume hoods. - Store highly reactive chemicals and high-energy oxidizers in closed cabinets segregated from incompatible materials, inside secondary containment.
+These materials can also be stored in the cabinets under a hood.
+Do not store these substances above eye level or on open shelves. - Peroxides and peroxide forming compounds should be stored at the lowest possible temperature.
+Flammables refrigerators should be used for storage if refrigeration is needed.
+Light- sensitive compounds should be stored away from light and water-reactive compounds should be stored away from water sources. - Shock sensitive materials should be discarded after one year if in a sealed container and within six months of opening unless an inhibitor was added by the manufacturer.
 A list of shock sensitive chemicals is provided in Appendix C-4.